microsoft/botbuilder-tools/tools-overview.md

 Chatdown is a transcript generator which consumes a .chat file to generate mock transcripts.
 Generated mock transcript files are output to stdout.

-A good bot, just like any successful application or a website, starts with clarity on supported scenarios.
+A good bot, just like any successful application or a website, starts with clearly defined scenarios.
 Creating mockups of conversations between bot and user is useful for:

 - Framing the scenarios supported by the bot.
 - Business decision makers to review, provide feedback.
-- Defining a "happy path" (as well as other paths) through conversational flows between a user and a bot .chat file format helps you create mockups of conversations between a user and a bot.
+- Defining conversation flow between the user and the bot using scenarios.
+.chat file format helps you create mockups of conversations between a user and a bot.
 Chatdown CLI tool converts .chat files into conversation transcripts (.transcript files) that can be viewed in the [Bot Framework Emulator V4](https://github.com/microsoft/botframework-emulator).

 Here's an example `.chat` file: